 Read the article about this enlightening study by Miros, Trios Renewables and the University of Strathclyde.
-Contact Maggie McMillan, VP Renewables to discuss any details.

-Many of those directly involved in the operational side of offshore wind recognise the huge importance of site accessibility and the value wave measurement plays in achieving efficient access.
+Many of those directly involved in the operational side of offshore wind recognize the huge importance of site accessibility and the value wave measurement plays in achieving efficient access.
 However, these individuals often have minimal input at the design stage or any involvement in the procurement or project financing process.

 In the wider offshore community, there is a marked lack of awareness of the economic value of direct wave measurement with the vast majority of existing sites having limited spatial ocean measurement technology installed.